How Abramovich took Chelsea Women from playing before '100 people and a dog' to a Champions League final | Goal.com

 Abramovich is now hoping that both Chelsea's men's and women's teams can end the season as European champions.
 This is not 2012 anymore.
 He is now just as preoccupied with seeing the women's team lift the Champions League trophy.

-"It is a really big deal for him that they are in the final," Jacobs adds, "and this final is a big milestone in his legacy."
+"It is a really big deal for him that they are in the final," Jacob adds, "and this final is a big milestone in his legacy."